chandrasekhar4u/spring-ai-tutorial/ReadMe.md

 [http://localhost:8080/ai/spring/tutorial/3.2?userInput=any plans for planet jupiter](http://localhost:8080/ai/spring/tutorial/3.2?userInput=any%20plans%20for%20planet%20jupiter)

 ### Try on your own
-  - Change mongo collection name by appending your full name to it (spring.ai.vectorstore.mongodb.collection-name).
+  - Create your own MongoDB Atlas instance.
+Create new database & new collection.
+Try adding embeddings in the new database & run RAG against that database.
+Change mongo details & collection name in properties file (spring.ai.vectorstore.mongodb.**).
 Then in tutorial code add more data to Vector database.
 Turn on tutorial.rag.first-time-load-data flag.
 Then start server & test.
-  - Create your own MongoDB Atlas instance.
-Create new database & new collection.
-Try adding embeddings in the new database & run RAG against that database.

 ## Tutorial_4_0_PromptWithContextAndAgentTool (Agentic AI)